 Be socially active

 Staying connected socially helps you stay connected mentally.
-Research shows that regularly interacting with others may help lessen your risk of developing dementia.
+Research shows that regularly interacting with others may help reduce your risk of developing dementia.

 Having an active social life also can reduce your stress, brighten your mood and keep your relationships strong.